semgrep/semgrep-docs/docs/supported-languages.md

 ## Semgrep Code

 Secure your code quickly and continuously by scanning with Semgrep Code, a fast and lightweight SAST (Static Application Security Testing) product that leverages Semgrep OSS Engine and Semgrep Pro Engine.
-Semgrep Code helps you quickly find and fix vulnerabiliies in your code base.
+Semgrep Code helps you quickly find and fix vulnerabilities in your code base.

 ### Language maturity